 PRINCIPAL DISPLAY PANEL - 6 mg/3 mL Vial Carton

 6 mg/3 mL

-Single Use Vial
+Single Use Vial,

-Must be diluted prior to
+Must be diluted for

 idursulfase solution, concentrate